 Comments were accepted during the public outreach period via:

 · Regular mail at 501 Sixth Street, Pawnee, OK 74058

 · In person

-Cimarron Public Transit System will provide a briefing to the Board of Directors and senior advisory committees regarding all public comments prior to decision making.
+will provided a briefing to the Board of Directors and senior advisory committees regarding all public comments prior to decision making.
 A publicly available summary report will be compiled, including all individual comments.
 The report will be available upon written request.

 Public Outreach Efforts

 Cimarron Public Transit System engages in many activities to disseminate information about the program in and around the communities it serves up to and including the following:

 · Publish notices of opportunity in the legal section of major newspapers in the service area each year.